PasswordIs0000/gpx2pln/README.md

 Uses data from [GitHub/mwgg](https://github.com/mwgg/Airports) and [OurAirports](https://ourairports.com/data/) to find the nearest airports to the departure and destination.
 Imports airport database from [Little Navmap](https://albar965.github.io/littlenavmap.html) if found on the machine.

 Uses [LatLon23](https://github.com/hickeroar/LatLon23) for calculations with geo-coordinates.
+Used [Scikit-Image](https://scikit-image.org/) for polygon subdivision and approximation algorithms.

 Cheers and much thanks to the authors!